 We recognise that the pattern of leisure activity is naturally changing and evolving, as new sports emerge, and others decline.
 It can be good to consider novel solutions to meeting changing needs for leisure facilities.
 Such innovation does carry a high degree of risk and this is the case with this project.
 We believe there are significant risks with this project, both practical, in how a Mountain Bike park can work in an enclosed urban site; and financial, especially whether the park will be sustainable and whether the pay-to-ride activity can generate enough money to deliver the elements that are relevant to a wider community – the café/community hub, family cycling and activity facilities and safe and enjoyable spaces for walking and recreation.

 Alongside our efforts to provide you with factual advice, we do have a range of questions and concerns about the proposals and we are pressing hard to get these answered.
 As we find out more, we will add further information to this page.
 We have now developed a more detailed set of principles which we think will help to make sure that these concerns are adressed.
 You can find it here.

 We are particularly concerned about:

-Whether Bath is large enough to generate enough regular users to sustain the park, or whether it will need to rely on visitors arriving from outside to reach the necessary income level.
+Whether Bath can generate a large enough market of regular users to sustain the park, or whether it will need to rely on visitors arriving from outside to reach the necessary income level.
 BANES tell us that 90,000 people live within 5 miles of the Bike Park - but we are not sure how many people will use the facility - or how often.
 There has been no formal market research to test how much local people would pay to visit the park; or how often they would visit.

 Whether the site will be dominated by the bike trails and related activities and not genuinely welcoming to the wider community.